bvongunten/emotions/README.md

 # Development

 The development is based on the Java JHipster Framework.
-Find informations [here](README-DEV.md)